 "Every year, we've had either a new medication or a new use for one of these medications," says Michael P. Heffernan, MD, with Central Dermatology in St. Louis.
 That's led to "a marked improvement in successful treatments."

 Could one of the newer medications or a drug in the research pipeline help you?
 That may depend on how severe your psoriasis is.
 Many people can control the disease with medicine they apply to their skin, called topicals, or treatment with ultraviolet light, called phototherapy.
 Others need something more powerful.

 Doctors tend to use a step-by-step approach to treatment.
 They start by prescribing milder creams and phototherapy.
 If those don't work, they move on to meds that affect your whole body.

 "You'll often be asked to try older, less expensive medications before getting access to newer ones," Heffernan says.
-"So you have to be your own best advocate with your physician and the insurance company."
+So if you want to try a new option sooner, let your doctor know.
+"You have to be your own best advocate with your physician and the insurance company," he says.

 State-of-the-Art Biologic Medications

-Heffernan says they're helpful if you have psoriasis on a large area of your skin or symptoms that greatly affect your day-to-day life.
+Heffernan says they're helpful if you have psoriasis on a large area of your skin, or symptoms that greatly affect your day-to-day life.

 "Biologics have offered a new long-lasting form of treatment that has been life-changing for many patients," he says.